 Softwood cuttings are kind of like when we cut a stem of a houseplant and stick it in a glass of water until it grows roots, except we stick it into moist potting soil and trap it with a plastic bag.
 (OK, you can just stick some plants into water, let’s be honest… some are just so easy!)
 Photo credit below – Education Outside at AFY.

 If you want to try softwood cuttings on plants with tougher stems, like hydrangeas, follow this tutorial by ‘This Old House‘… this should work for many soft stemmed shrubs.
 This is just a touch more work, but don’t let it scare you.
 And when they mention rooting hormone powder and you start to panic, don’t worry.
 Just ask for it at your local nursery, it looks like cornstarch and just helps… you can do it without though.
 Don’t believe me?
-Here is a softwood cutting tutorial for softer stemmed perennials and herbs from ‘Mother Earth Living’… and they agree with me, it doesn’t have to be that complicated!
+Here is a tutorial on how to take softwood cuttings for softer stemmed perennials and herbs from ‘Mother Earth Living‘… and they agree with me, it doesn’t have to be that complicated!

-Here is a great example of division by cuttings… ‘Cafe Sucre Furine’ shows us how to propagate basil by cuttings.
+Here is a great example of division by cuttings… ‘Cafe Sucre Furine‘ shows us how to propagate by cuttings.
+They used a common basil plant, but many plants are easily propagated this way.

 How to Grow Plants from Leaf Cuttings